stepolimi/Simple-File-System/README.md

 • the maximum number of children of a node is 1024.

-The program receives one of the following commands for each line of the journal file given as input, where hpercorsoi indicates a generic path and hnomei a string alphanumeric of up to 255 characters.
+The program receives one of the following commands for each line of the journal file given as input, where (path) indicates a generic path and (name) an alphanumeric string of up to 255 characters.

 • create (path): The command has the effect of creating a file empty, or without associated data, inside the filesystem.
 Print in output the "ok" result if the file was created regularly, "no" if the creation of the file was not successful (for example, if you try to create a file in a non-existent directory, or if the filesystem limits are exceeded).

 • create dir (path): Create an empty directory inside the filesystem.
 Print the outcome "ok" if the directory has been created regularly, "no" if the creation was not successful.